michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 ### Hot🔥 vs Cold❄️

-I foreshadowed it in the first part of the tutorial.
-Now it's important to grasp, because subjects are the first hot observables we're encountering.
+I mentioned the Hot🔥 vs Cold❄️ in the first part of the tutorial.
+Let's get into it in more detail now, because subjects are actually the first hot observables we're encountering.

 As we already established, when you create/declare an `Observable` using `create` it won't execute until there's an observer that observes on it.
 It'll start execution at the same moment something calls `subscribe` on it.
 That's why it's called a cold❄️ observable.
 If you don't remember you can take a quick look at [Part 1](http://swiftpearls.com/RxSwift-for-dummies-1-Observables.html)